Hi! The English site is only a beta for now and still has many errors (especially in names and locations).

 We are working hard to fix them and making more content available than ever before so expect constant updates.

-The City Executive Council, together with the Mayor, are in charge of Reykjavik City activities and financial management.
-City Executive Council has seven City Councilors and seven alternates appointed by City Council for one year at a time.
+The City Executive Council, together with the Mayor, are in charge of Reykjavík City activities and financial management.
+The City Executive Council has seven city councilors and seven alternates elected by City Council for one year at a time.
 City Council elects a chair and a deputy chair who shall be City Councilors.

-There are 23 representatives in City Council called City Councilors and an equal number of alternates.
-They are elected by the voting population of Reykjavik.
+There are 23 representatives in City Council called city councilors and an equal number of alternates.
+They are elected by the voting population of Reykjavík.
 City Council is elected in general elections every four years.
-It is not possible to vote again before the term has elapsed, as opposed to Althingi.
+It is not possible to vote again before the term has elapsed, as opposed to Alþingi.